Jookia/linux/README.md

 - I2S multiple DIN pins support
 - LCD tint or green display fix

-This branch tracks mainline Linux.
+This branch tracks Linux v6.12.
 To see a list of commits from this branch only use this command:

 ```
-git log --left-only --oneline jookia_main...master
+git log --left-only --oneline jookia_main...v6.12
 ```

 I regularly sign my Git commits with my hardware SSH key, if you would like to